Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc4x.md

 :::tip
-If the IP address of your PLC device is not `192.168.0.1`, you can change `PLC_ADDRESS` in the `deviceshifu-plc4x-deployment.yaml` file to the IP of your device)
+If the IP address of your PLC device is not `192.168.0.1`, you can change `address` in the `edgedevice-plc4x.yaml` file to the IP of your device)
 :::

 ### *Step 2*